Cape Range National Park

 There are two unsealed but fully formed roads that run from the Minilya-Exmouth Road into the Cape Range National Park.
 These provide spectacular scenic drives with bush walking opportunities.

 Charles Knife Gorge Road - This scenic drive turns west off the Minilya-Exmouth Road, 21km south of town.
 The mostly gravel road follows the razor-backed ridges of the range and provides breathtaking downward views into the stark, multicoloured gorges.
 There are several lookout points that provide fantastic photo opportunities and a marked walking trail from Thomas Carter Lookout.
 Conditions of the walk trail depend on rainfall.
-Please contact the Department of Parks & Wildlife for a walk trail guide for the Cape Range National Park.
+Please contact the Parks & Wildlife Exmouth for a walk trail guide for the Cape Range National Park.

 Caution should be taken when bushwalking in the canyon areas as walls are steep and can be dangerous due to loose surfaces.
 Don’t go on your own - always let someone know where you’re going and when you’ll be back.
 Cave areas are unsafe due to oxygen deficiency - for your own safety please remain on existing walking trails.
 Avoid walking in the middle of the day and always carry water as there is almost no surface water in the Cape Range.

 There are in excess of 120 camping bays along the western shore of the Cape Range National Park, most of which are accessible via conventional vehicle.
-These sites are managed by the Department of Parks & Wildlife (DPaW) and offer easy access to the coast for swimming, snorkelling, fishing and other activities.
+These sites are managed by the Parks & Wildlife Exmouth and offer easy access to the coast for swimming, snorkelling, fishing and other activities.

 Caravans and larger vehicles are welcome, however, there are few facilities - no power, water or cooking facilities.
 Many of the sites have toilets and picnic tables but you must be fully self-sufficient.
 Note: no wood fires or pets are permitted in the Cape Range National Park.
 Due to the arid nature of the country it is essential to bring your own water.